 The e-commerce giant ‘Amazon’ has canceled its one-month Prime membership subscription plan for its Indian customers.
-This comes after a mandate issued by the Reserve Bank of India (RBI) effective since April 27.
+This comes after a mandate issued by the Reserve Bank of India (RBI) effective on April 27.
 Amazon updated that their one-month Prime plan and free trial offers are discontinued in India following RBI’s guidelines.

 What is new?

-(1) Free trails sign-ups for Amazon Prime
+(1) Free trial sign-ups for Amazon Prime

 (2) New sign-ups for one-month Prime Membership (effective immediately till further notice)

 However, the three-month Prime membership plan and the annual membership plan will be the same.
 Users can enjoy Amazon Prime subscription benefits by enrolling in a three-month subscription or annual Prime membership plan.
 For any users looking to purchase Amazon Prime membership or new membership, they can buy the subscription plans of Rs.
 329 (three-month plan) & Rs.
 999 (annual subscription plan) and enjoy Amazon Prime membership.

 The Reserve Bank of India issued a directive to banks and financial institutions, instructing them to incorporate an additional security feature, AFA (additional factor of authentication), for recurring online transactions.
 All banks and financial entities were required to follow the guidelines and ensure implementation by September 30th.

 The purpose of the AFA requirement, mandated by the RBI, is to advance the safety of digital payments.
 To secure repetitive transactions, it is crucial to integrate AFA during registration and the initial transaction.
 This entails limiting the number of transactions and enhancing notification protocols, including notifications prior to deduction, withdrawal facility, etc., to mitigate potential digital scams and protect users’ hard-earned money from theft.